OBOAcademy/obook/docs/lesson/contributing-to-obo-ontologies.md

 1. If you are requesting changes to an existing term, include as much information as possible, including the term ID and label.
 1. If you use a template, an ontology curator may automatically be assigned.

-**Tip**: you can easily obtain term metadata like OBO ID, IRI, or the term label in Protege, see screenshot below.
+**Tip**: you can easily obtain term metadata like OBO ID, IRI, or the term label by clicking the three lines above the Annotations box (next to the term name) in Protege, see screenshot below.
 You can also copy the IRI in markdown, which is really convenient for pasting into GitHub.

 <img width="1143" alt="image" src="https://user-images.githubusercontent.com/6722114/188779564-82de605a-d5fa-4dfb-a283-07e3e071c7e7.png">